WindowsedCS/Empressival-Mobile/README.md

 - [ ] Player Statistics
 - [ ] More

+## Note
+I'm just a high school student who is trying to make the best thing for the Valorant Community also my future, sometimes I code simple stuff into complicated.
+If it happens, please submit a Pull Request and point it out for me.
+I appreciate all your supports, Agent.

-## Thanks
+## Acknowledgements
 - [Valorant-API.com](https://valorant-api.com/) for cdn images (thanks Officer)
 - [valorant.js](https://github.com/liamcottle/valorant.js) for original game API stuff
 - [CUE4Parse](https://github.com/FabianFG/CUE4Parse) for parsing game assets
 - [FModel](https://fmodel.app) for extracting images from the game

-## Note
+## Disclaimer
-I'm just a high school student who is trying to make the best thing for the Valorant Community also my future, sometimes I code simple stuff into complicated.
-If it happens, please submit a Pull Request and point it out for me.
-I appreciate all your supports, Agent.
+This project not affiliated nor endorsed by Riot Games, all associated properties are trademarks or registered trademarks of Riot Games, Inc.

+Empressival was created under Riot Games' "Legal Jibber Jabber" policy using assets that are owned by Riot Games.
+Contact me on Discord for the needs.